The ultimate guide to hosting a kids' birthday parties

 Bella is a writer and editor with over a decade of experience in women’s publishing and digital media.
 In her spare time, she loves making up dances to the Wiggles with her two little girls, swimming in the ocean and trying to sneak away from her family for a cheeky nap.

-But planning a birthday party, especially if you’re not a natural host, can be stressful.
+But planning a kids’ birthday party can be stressful, especially if you’re not a natural host.
 And why do they roll around so damn quickly every year?
 Didn’t we just host her second birthday party?

-If you’re about to throw your child a shindig, you might be wondering: what are the do’s and don’ts of kids’ birthday parties?
-Well, crack open the sneaky lolly bag you most definitely didn’t pinch from your kid and tuck into a slice of cake 🎂 because we’ve broken it all down for you…
+If you’re about to throw your child a shindig, you might wonder: what are the do’s and don’ts of kids’ birthday parties?
+Well, crack open the sneaky lolly bag you didn’t pinch from your kid and tuck it into a slice of cake 🎂 because we’ve broken it all down for you…

 Don’t be afraid to outsource what you’re not good at!

 The point is, if you’re no MasterChef in the kitchen, then don’t stitch yourself up with the impossible task of creating a stunning birthday cake when you can’t even bake brownies without burning them.
-While Hamish Blake might make it look like a cake walk (sorry, couldn’t help it), birthday cakes can be a real struggle for us mere mortals.
-The good news is there are so many amazing cake designers out there who can bring your vision to life.
-Or if you still want to make the cake but don’t have the creative know-how to make it pretty, there are loads of great custom cake kits that walk you through the whole process from start to finish.
+While Hamish Blake might make it look like a cakewalk (sorry, I couldn’t help it), birthday cakes can be a real struggle for mere mortals.
+The good news is so many amazing cake designers can bring your vision to life.
+Or, if you still want to make your own birthday cake but don’t have the creative know-how to make it pretty, there are loads of great custom cake kits that walk you through the whole process from start to finish.

 Outsourcing can extend far beyond the cake.
-Choosing a play centre that takes care of absolutely everything is another great way to free up your valuable time.
-Because let’s face it; sometimes we just don’t have the mental energy to worry about making lolly bags and thinking of fun activities to entertain the masses.
+Choosing play centres and party packages that will take care of absolutely everything is another great way to free up your valuable time – leave the planning to them.
+Because let’s face it; sometimes we just don’t have the mental energy to worry about making lolly bags and thinking of fun activities to entertain all their friends.
+They’ve got it sorted from securing a reserved party area to managing party games!

 Say YES to offers of help

-When your friends or family members offer to bring a plate to help share the load, grab the offer with both hands!
+When your friends, family members, or even random party guests offer to bring a plate to help share the load, grab the offer with both hands!
 They don’t have to make anything fancy or labour-intensive.
-When in doubt, you can’t go past the old faithful crowd-pleaser of fairy bread 🧚.
+When in doubt, you can’t go past the old faithful party food crowd-pleaser of fairy bread 🧚.

 Remember it’s about THEM and not Instagram

-Kids’ birthday parties can often feel like a competitive sport.
+Kids’ parties can often feel like a competitive sport (one with no house tap beer or house wine).
 And hey, no judgment if you want to make your little one’s day an affair to remember.
-Life is short and milestones should be celebrated.
-But for so many of us, we can’t go all out year after year.
+Life is short, and milestones should be celebrated.
+But for so many of us, we can’t go all out year after year, especially for the special gift of a kids’ party—because, let’s be honest, every day of your life is going all out for your kids from their very first breath!

-It’s easy to fall into a comparison trap on Instagram but just remember: it’s about your child, not you — and certainly not social media.
+It’s easy to fall into a comparison trap on Instagram but just remember: it’s about the birthday child, not you—and certainly not social media.
 You don’t need all the bells and whistles to give them a memorable day.
 It can still be a basic but love-filled affair.
+Kids are easily pleased, don’t forget.
+All you need is some good party food, fun party games, and, of course, cake!

 Do pick a theme